Kelsios/libnvidia-hide/README.md

 ## What this is

+`libnvidia-hide` is a **userspace NVIDIA-hiding solution** for hybrid GPU laptops.

+It consists of:

+- a **shared library** (`libnvidia-hide.so`) that hides NVIDIA devices from a process using `LD_PRELOAD`
+- a **launcher binary** (`nvidia-hide`) that applies the library *per application*, without requiring a global preload

-`libnvidia-hide` is a **small LD_PRELOAD shared library** that prevents Electron / Chromium-based applications (VS Code, Slack, Discord, etc.) from **waking up an NVIDIA dGPU** on hybrid graphics systems.
+The goal is to prevent Electron / Chromium-based applications (VS Code, Discord, Slack, etc.) from **waking the NVIDIA dGPU unnecessarily**, while keeping:

+- full filesystem access
+- portals, camera, microphone, clipboard
+- normal desktop integration

-It does this entirely in **userspace**, without sandboxing, cgroups, udev rules, driver removal, or permission hacks.
+No sandboxing, cgroups, udev rules, kernel patches, or driver removal are involved.
-Applications keep full access to files, microphone, camera, portals, etc., while transparently falling back to the iGPU.

 ---